All the fundraising deals in the cell therapy market (from Q2 2025 to Q2 2026)

 These startups raised the most recently in the cell therapy market:

-And, yes, we do cover most of them in our beautiful pitch about the cell therapy market.
+And, yes, we do cover most of them in our our beautiful pitch about the cell therapy market.

 You may also want to check our ranking of the most funded startups in the cell therapy market as well as our list of the most valued startups.